tc39/notes/es7/2016-05/may-24.md

 MM: The chakra issue can be fit given careful wording of the asymptotic wording.
 In each call, if the number of arguments does not keep growing, reaches an asymptote, the enlargement of a frame reaches an asymptote.

-FST: we're bending backward to allow some lack of interoperability.
+EFT: we're bending backward to allow some lack of interoperability.

 WH: No need to change the wording for the number of arguments issue.